anu-bdsi/workshop-intro-to-linux-aug-2023/01_notebook_1.md

 Then, go back to your home directory using `cd ~`.

-# Creating files and directories
+# Create files and directories

 ## `mkdir` - Make Directory